Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Low-level Controller Design

 \subsection{Shifting Horizon MPC Formulation}

 We formulate an MPC controller to calculate our input at each time step:

 where $\mathcal{S}_k$ is the set of indices with non-empty target sets,

 The MPC objective function (\ref{eq:lowlevelmpc}) penalizes the Euclidean distance from each predicted state to the target set corresponding to that prediction time.
-For a smoother cost, the objective could be augmented to consider input effort.
+For a smoother cost, the objective could be augmented to take the input effort into account.

 The MPC uses a time-varying shifting horizon $0 < N^{MPC}_k \leq T$ that corresponds to the largest time step into the future for which a non-empty target set results in feasibility of (\ref{eq:lowlevelmpc}):